 How a Debt Management Plan Works

 A Debt Management Plan (DMP) through LSS Financial Counseling can lower your payments and reduce your interest rates by consolidating your debt into one monthly payment.
+LSS Financial Counseling and our financial counselors are certified by the National Foundation for Credit Counseling (NFCC) and we are ready to support you!

 Our advice is tailored to fit your goals.
 You review the recommendations and options and decide what next steps are right for you.